MuhammadZulqarnainshabbir/Whack-A-Mole/README.md

 # Give others the permission to enter your home directory (listing is forbidden, because `r` is missing)
 chmod o+x ~

-# Now other users could read the files by guessing their filename, so remove the read permission for others
+# Now other users could read the files by guessing their filename, so remove the read permission and execute/enter-directory permission for others
-chmod o-r --recursive ~
+chmod o-rx --recursive ~

 # ... with exception of public_html
 chmod o+rx public_html